Table support in RCSS is similar to that of the CSS tables specification. There are some enhancements and differences, the main ones being as follows.

 • Rows with height: <percentage ≥ 100%> adjusts the flexible height of the row relative to other flexible rows (like the CSS fr unit for grid layout).

-• Rows can specify min-height and max-height to constraint their sizing.
+• Rows can specify min-height and max-height to constrain their size.

 If the rows do not fill the height specified on the table, all rows will be scaled up proportionally while respecting any max-height constraints.
 If there is still space available, empty space will be left at the bottom of the table.